myENA/consul-template-rpm/README.md

-# RPM Spec for Consul
+# RPM Spec for Consul Template

 Originally forked from [CiscoCloud/consul-template-rpm](https://github.com/CiscoCloud/consul-template-rpm) and modified for the ENA environment.